 A: What a great question!
 There are certainly a lot of materials and teachings that encourage Christians to use the phrase, "Jesus loves you" as an outreach and evangelistic tool.
-Much of this teaching, that I've encountered, emphasizes following the lead of the Holy Spirit and claims that the Holy Spirit will often lead Christians to say this to non-believers to encourage them and try and lead them to a saving relationship with Jesus Christ.
+Much of this teaching that I've encountered emphasizes following the lead of the Holy Spirit.
+It claims that the Holy Spirit will often lead Christians to say this to non-believers to encourage them and try and lead them to a saving relationship with Jesus Christ.

-Fourth Year Ministries does not teach this as a valid evangelism strategy, but it's not because we don't want it to be valid!
+Fourth Year Ministries does not teach or endorse this as a valid evangelism strategy.
+That's not because we don't want it to be valid!
 Truth be told, we would love for this to be a good practice for Christians.
-It would certainly open some more doors for us and lead to less push back from many in the professing church!
+It would certainly open some more doors for us.
+It would lead to less push back from many in the professing church.

-This is a complicated issue, so I will do my best to tackle one issue at a time.
-My prayer is that by the end, you will be able to see that our reason for denying such tactics as valid for Christians to use when speaking to the lost is not because we are mean-spirited and hateful, nor is our reason because we like to make big deals out of things that don't really matter.
+This is a complicated issue.
+More so than it may seem at first.
+I will do my best to tackle one issue at a time.
+My prayer is that by the end, you will be able to see that our reason for denying such tactics as valid for Christians to use when speaking to the lost.
+It's not because we are mean-spirited and hateful.
+Nor is our reason because we like to make big deals out of things that don't really matter.
 This is a big deal.
 Like, a really big deal.

 First, though, I want to be as clear as possible that the love of God expressed through Jesus is a wonderful and awe-inspiring reality.
 The church would do well to consistently and constantly pray for each other along the same lines as the Apostle Paul:

-Paul prayed that the Lord would grant to believers, according to the riches of His glory, to be strengthened in our inner man (the eternal part of our being which is being renewed by His Spirit, not the external part of our being which is currently under the curse and steadily moving towards death each day).
+Paul prayed that the Lord would grant to believers, according to the riches of His glory, to be strengthened in our inner man.
+That's the eternal part of our being which is being renewed by His Spirit.
+Not the external part of our being which is currently under the curse and steadily moving towards death each day.
 He prayed that we would be strengthened with God's power through His Spirit.
 He prayed that Christ would dwell in our hearts through faith.
 He prayed that we would be rooted and grounded in love.
 He prayed that we would be able, along with all the saints, to comprehend the unknowable breadth, length, height, and depth of Christ's love.
-He prayed this, so we would be filled to the fullness of God.
+He prayed this so we would be filled to the fullness of God.

 Christians must understand the love of God that is in Christ.
 We should strive to build our lives upon this amazing love.
-We can never know it fully, which is good news!
-We will never come to the end of it, so we can always be assured that pursuing a better understanding of it will be rewarded and will never come up short.
+We can never know it fully.
+This is good news!
+We will never come to the end of it.
+We can always be assured that pursuing a better understanding of it will be rewarded and will never come up short.

 However, this is for Christians to understand.
 It is for those who have been reconciled to God through repentance and faith in Jesus.
-You'll notice that Paul does not pray that unbelievers would understand or know this love, but that all the saints would know and understand it.
+You'll notice that Paul does not pray that unbelievers would understand or know this love.
+He prays that all the saints would know and understand it.

 So, how can an unbeliever understand this statement correctly?

 I have to emphasize, I do not believe that this is often the intention of the Christian.
-I believe that many sincere Christians have mislead countless unbelievers by mistakenly following bad teaching on evangelism and the validity of telling non-believers that, "Jesus loves you."
-Hold this thought, because we'll come back to it in a bit.
+I believe many sincere Christians have misled countless unbelievers by mistakenly following bad teaching on evangelism and the validity of telling non-believers that, "Jesus loves you."
+Hold this thought because we'll come back to it in a bit.

-Secondly, I want to acknowledge that in some very limited circumstances it is possible that the Holy Spirit may lead a Christian to tell a non-believer that "Jesus loves you" with good results.
-I do not claim to be the keeper of the Holy Spirit nor do I have infallible knowledge of His ways and methods.
-The Holy Spirit does as He wills, which is a good thing.
+Secondly, I want to acknowledge that in some very limited circumstances it is possible that the Holy Spirit may lead a Christian to tell a non-believer "Jesus loves you" with good results.
+I do not claim to be the keeper of the Holy Spirit.
+Nor do I have infallible knowledge of His ways and methods.
+The Holy Spirit does as He wills.
+This is a good thing.

 However, it is important to note that throughout the biblical revelation the Holy Spirit never (never!) led anyone to witness to a non-believer by walking up to them and saying, "Jesus loves you!"
-You can search the Scriptures for yourself to see ... and if I am missing an example of such a thing, I will gladly thank you and even give you $100 out of my own pocket in gratitude!
-You won't find it.
+You can search the Scriptures for yourself.
+If I am missing an example of such a thing, I will gladly thank you.
+I'll even give you $100 out of my own pocket in gratitude!
+But you won't find it.
 It's just not there.

-You can find passages that say Jesus loved people (e.g., Mark 10:21).
-You can find passages where Jesus asked people if they loved Him (e.g., John 21:15-19).
-You can find passages that state that we must retain the sound words we've received in the faith and love of Jesus (e.g., 2 Tim 1:13).
-You can find passages that urge Christians to keep themselves in the love of God as the Day of Judgment draws closer and closer (e.g., Jude 1:21).
+You will find passages that say Jesus loved people (e.g., Mark 10:21).
+You will find passages where Jesus asked people if they loved Him (e.g., John 21:15-19).
+You will find passages that state that we must retain the sound words we've received in the faith and love of Jesus (e.g., 2 Tim 1:13).
+You will find passages that urge Christians to keep themselves in the love of God as the Day of Judgment draws closer and closer (e.g., Jude 1:21).

-No examples of believers either telling non-believers "Jesus loves you," or being taught to do so.
+No examples of believers telling non-believers "Jesus loves you."
+No passages instructing us to do so.

 With all that being said, let's examine this more closely.
 Here are the top six reasons I reject such a method as biblically valid and think it is dangerous for the church.
 I offer these criticisms with the hope that the church will refine our practices and live in a way that is honoring to our God and worthy of the gospel (Phil 1:27).